 **NEWS: The team at MakerWorks is offering a new Makerspace Operations Bootcamp!
 Registration available for week-long programs starting October 20 and January 26.

-The following information is part of the original call for the How to Make a Makerspace conference, and is presented for reference.
+The following information was part of the original call for attendees for that event:

 What’s a makerspace?